openedx/frontend-app-gradebook/README.md

 numbers for grades.
 If your gradebook isn't accepting your changes, or the changes aren't resulting in sane, recalculated grade values, verify you've set all flags correctly.

+## Plugins
+This MFE can be customized using [Frontend Plugin Framework](https://github.com/openedx/frontend-plugin-framework).

+The parts of this MFE that can be customized in that manner are documented [here](/src/plugin-slots).

 ## Running tests

 1. Assuming that you're operating in the context of the edX devstack,